-- To prevent leakage, tighten cover of transport bottle completely. - Place container inside provided plastic bag (biohazard bag). - Place appropriate form in the outside pocket of the specimen bag. - Para-pak containers may be mailed to the lab using the canisters provided by the lab. - Specimens which need to be kept cool should be hand-delivered or mailed in an insulated container with an ice pack. - 7.
-Transporting Specimens to the GPHL
+- To prevent leakage, tighten cover of transport bottle completely. - Place container inside provided plastic bag (biohazard bag). - Place appropriate form in the outside pocket of the specimen bag. - Para-pak containers may be mailed to the lab using the canisters provided by the lab.

+- Specimens which need to be kept cool should be hand-delivered or mailed in an insulated container with an ice pack.
+The laboratory will provide a small number of these "Category B" boxes for shipping of foodborne outbreak specimens. - Please refer to Appendix H for details on proper packaging and shipping of clinical specimens.

+7. Transporting Specimens to the GPHL